-F & A Dairy, located in Dresser, WI, turns out thousands of gallons of brine waste in the cheese-making process each year — 5,000 gallons a month.
+F & A Dairy, located in Dresser Wisconsin, turns out thousands of gallons of brine waste in the cheese making process each year.
+5,000 gallons a month.
 And up until Norby came along, that waste stream was disposed of in treatment plants.

 Norby found that the high sodium content, around 24 to 25 percent, makes the brine the perfect replacement for conventional magnesium chloride — the chemical most often used by highway departments in the pre-treating of road salt.
 Norby discovered that by wetting rock salt before it is spread onto icy roadways, it activates the salt to work sooner and stay on the road surface longer.

-According to Norby, salt brine is usually made to 23.3 percent salt by weight as this is the lowest freeze point for salt brine at -6° F. The salt brine he received from the dairy varied from 24 to 25.5 percent salt by weight, which would have a freeze point of 5.95° F. During that winter, he placed a 12 ounce container of the salt brine outside and found it did not freeze until they experienced two consecutive days of -21° F temperatures.
+According to Norby, salt brine is usually made to 23.3% salt by weight as this is the lowest freeze point for salt brine at -6° F. The salt brine he received from the dairy varied from 25.5% to 24% salt by weight which would have a freeze point of 5.95° F. During that winter, he placed a 12 ounce container of the salt brine outside and found it did not freeze until they experienced two consecutive days for -21° F.

-Considering his findings, Norby worked with F & A Dairy and proposed using their waste salt brine liquid as a pre-wetting agent for the sand and salt on Polk County roads.
+Considering his findings, Norby worked with F & A Dairy and proposed using their waste salt bring liquid as a pre-wetting agent for the sand and salt on Polk County roads.